DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/LINQ to XML.md

 ---
 Up: [Working with XML](Working%20with%20XML.md)
 ___
 System.Xml.Linq has classes like XDocument and XElement.
-They have more convenient methods compared to  [XMLDocument](XMLDocument.md)
+They have more convenient methods to work with [[XML]] compared to  [XMLDocument](XMLDocument.md)

 | Class                    | Description                                                                                                        | Popular Methods/Properties                                                |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------- |